 For communication, you get analog and HART.
 You also get the option of a display and approvals such as CE, ATEX, IECEx, FM, 3A.
 And one more thing – you can use it in hygienic processes.

 If you want non-contact level measurement, then one of the above devices will certainly suit you.
 Ultrasonic, radar, and laser devices have different strengths, applications, and costs, so you should start with determining which one your process calls for.
 If you have your process conditions and characteristics already figured out, then your shopping will go much more smoothly.

-And if you need help selecting the right device for your application, you can Ask Alex!
+If you are unsure and need help selecting the right device for your application, you can ask our experts!